Natural Health Enterprises since 1975

 HEART HEALTH

-Circulatory disease is still the leading cause of death for both men and women.
+Circulatory disease has been the leading cause of death by illness for both men and women since records have been kept.
 A heart attack or stroke is all too often fatal, but frequently is not.

-The best approach is to prevent a heart attack or stroke from occuring by improving the quality of foods, reducing stress, and strengthening the heart and blood vessels with good nutrition and exercise.
+The best approach is to prevent a heart attack or stroke from occurring by improving the quality of foods, reducing stress, plus cleansing and strengthening the heart and blood vessels with good nutrition and exercise.

 HEART HEALTH HELP